-The Transit System serves the greater Washington, D.C. metropolitan area, which for calendar year 2014 had a population of approximately 6.0 million individuals (based on data from the Bureau of Economic Analysis).
-Based on data reported in the 2014 Public Transportation Fact Book published by the American Public Transportation Association for report year 2012, Metrorail is the second-largest heavy rail system in the country, while Metrobus is the sixth-largest bus network in the country.
+The Transit System serves the Washington, D.C. metropolitan area, which, as of July 1, 2016, had a population of approximately 6.1 million individuals (based on data from the U.S. Census Bureau).
+Based on data reported in the 2016 Public Transportation Fact Book published by the American Public Transportation Association for report year 2014, Metrorail is the second-largest heavy rail system in the country, while Metrobus is the sixth-largest bus network in the country.
 There are several large international companies with headquarters in the region, including military defense contractors, hospitality companies, consultants, and insurance companies, among others.
 Unemployment rates in the region are consistently below the national rate.
-For calendar year 2015, the non-seasonally adjusted unemployment rate in the region was 4.5% versus 5.3% nationally (such figures are based on data from the Bureau of Labor Statistics).
+For calendar year 2016, the non-seasonally adjusted unemployment rate in the region was 3.8% versus 4.9% nationally (such figures are based on data from the Bureau of Labor Statistics).
 Per capita personal income and per capita real gross domestic product are consistently above the national levels.
-For calendar year 2014, per capita personal income for the region was \$62,975 versus \$47,615 nationally and per capita real gross domestic product was \$72,191 versus \$52,526 nationally (such figures are based on data from the Bureau of Economic Analysis).
+For calendar year 2015, per capita personal income for the region was \$64,882 versus \$49,827 nationally and per capita real gross domestic product was \$72,558 versus \$52,896 nationally (such figures are based on data from the Bureau of Economic Analysis).